-NBA Rumors: Sixers Could Explore Ben Simmons-For-Lebron James Trade
+NBA Rumors: Sixers Could Explore Ben Simmons For LeBron James Trade

 — NBA Central (@TheNBACentral) May 13, 2019

-Plus, there have been rumors about Simmons wanting to go to the Lakers for most of his career, especially when he was dating Los Angeles-residing Kendall Jenner, although the two are said to no longer be together.
-There was even mini-scandal last year in which the Sixers accused the Lakers of tampering with Simmons, after the player proposed a meeting with then-Lakers team executive Magic Johnson.
+Plus, there have been rumors about Simmons wanting to go to the Lakers for most of his career, especially when he was dating Los Angeles-residing Kendall Jenner.
+However, the two are said to have split up.
+There was even a mini-scandal last year in which the Sixers accused the Lakers of tampering with Simmons, after the player proposed a meeting with then-Lakers team executive Magic Johnson.

-Trading James- as friends of Lakers owner Jeanie Buss are reportedly pushing for her to do, per The Inquisitr – for Simmons would give the Lakers a young nucleus, one that would pair Simmons with Brandon Ingram and give them both of the top two picks in the 2016 NBA Draft.
+Trading James — as friends of Lakers owner Jeanie Buss are reportedly pushing for her to do, per The Inquisitr — for Simmons would give the Lakers a young nucleus, one that would pair Simmons with Brandon Ingram.
+This would also give the team both of the top two picks of the 2016 NBA Draft.

 The 76ers have had a lot of roster turnover of late, including two major trades during this past season.
-A Simmons-for-James trade would represent more of that.
-It’s far from a sure thing, but the offseasons is likely to bring even crazier rumors before the summer ends.
+Trading Simmons for James would represent more of the same.
+It’s far from a sure thing, but the offseason is likely to bring even crazier rumors before the summer ends.